ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

    You normally shouldn't need to change any of the "General Compass Settings" or compass specific values (i.e. "Compass #1" section), but you might want to confirm that the \ **Enable compasses** and **Obtain declination automatically** boxes are checked.

-   You may wish to disable Compass #2 (the internal compass) if you are seeing the dreaded "inconsistent compasses" pre-arm message often and you are sure that the external compass's orientation is correct.
+   You may wish to disable Compass #2 (the internal compass) if you are consistently seeing the "inconsistent compasses" pre-arm message often and you are sure that the external compass is calibrated and the orientation is correct.

 Onboard Calibration
 ===================